 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
 So throw off the bowlines.
-Sail away from the safe harbor.
+Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
-Discover.”
-In his book, and P.S.
-I love You (1990), prescription author, viagra dosage H. Jackson Brown Jr. attributed this quote to his mother.
-It is an “a propos” reflection for the thousands of Boomers who are embarking on their own retirement journey.
+Discover,” a quote from author, H. Jackson Brown Jr, in his book, P.S.
+I love You (1990.
+For the thousands of Boomers embarking on their own retirement journey it is great advice.

 There is no question that Boomers are re-inventing the concept of retirement.
 Whether they are contemplating retirement, embarking on this new journey or settling into a period of what would best be described as “un-retirement”; they are all busy figuring out the next twenty plus years will look like.
 Boomers are looking at retirement differently than previous generations because their life was shaped and influenced by a vastly different world than in previous generations.

 - Boomers were raised in a time of prosperity when anything seemed possible.
 Their parents were raised during the great depression.